Umayyad architecture: Other mosques

+Palaces and settlements

-Desert palaces
+Desert castles

+The Umayyads are known for their so-called "desert palaces" or "desert castles": elite residences located around the edges of the Syrian Desert, mostly in present-day Jordan and Syria.
+Most of them were abandoned after the Umayyads fell from power and remain as ruins.
+38 examples of these have been discovered so far and have provided modern scholars with important evidence about Umayyad material culture and court life.

-The Umayyads are known for their desert palaces, some new and some adapted from earlier forts.
-The largest is Qasr al-Hayr al-Sharqi.
+Some were new constructions and some were adapted from earlier Roman or Byzantine forts.
+Some were small and limited in scope while others, like Qasr al-Hayr al-Sharqi, were fortified settlements.
 The palaces were symbolically defended by walls, towers and gates.
 In some cases the outside walls carried decorative friezes.
-The palaces would have a bath house, a mosque, and a main castle.
+The palaces would have a bathhouse, a mosque, and a main castle.
 The entrance to the castle would usually be elaborate.
 Towers along the walls would often hold apartments with three or five rooms.
 These rooms were simple, indicating they were little more than places to sleep.
 The palaces often had a second floor holding formal meeting rooms and official apartments.

 The fortress-like appearance was misleading.
 Thus Qasr Kharana appears to have arrowslits, but these were purely decorative.
 The fortress-like plan was derived from Roman forts built in Syria, and construction mostly followed earlier Syrian methods with some Byzantine and Mesopotamian elements.
 The baths derive from Roman models, but had smaller heated rooms and larger ornate rooms that would presumably have been used for entertainment.
 The palaces had floor mosaics and frescoes or paintings on the walls, with designs that show both eastern and western influences.
 One fresco in the bath of Qusayr 'Amra depicts six kings.
 Inscriptions below in Arabic and Greek identify the first four as the rulers of Byzantium, Spain (at that time Visigothic), Persia and Abyssinia.
 Stucco sculptures were sometimes incorporated in the palace buildings.

 Qasr al-Hayr al-Sharqi is about 100 km northeast of Palmyra on the main road from Aleppo to Iraq.
 A large walled enclosure 7 by 4 km was presumably used to contain domestic animals.
 A walled madina, or city, contained a mosque, an olive oil press and six large houses.
 Nearby there was a bath and some simpler houses.
 According to an inscription dated 728, the caliph provided significant funding for its development.
-The settlement has a Late Antiquity Mediterranean design, but was soon modified.
+The settlement has a late antique Mediterranean design, but was soon modified.
 The madina originally had four gates, one in each wall, but three were soon walled up.
 The basic layout was formal, but the buildings often failed to comply with the plan.
-Most of the desert palaces were abandoned after the Umayyads fell from power, and remain as ruins.